xMazzmax/coiffeur-seren/README.md

 To create clear and impactful presentations, **balance the use of visuals and text** by understanding their unique strengths and how they work together.
 Use **images** for quick comprehension, emotional impact, and clarity, and rely on **text** for details, explanations, and abstract concepts.
 Avoid clichés like "a picture is worth a thousand words" and only use visuals that genuinely enhance your message rather than serving as placeholders.

 Choose **visuals that tell a clear story** and reflect **modern contexts** with diversity and authenticity.
 Avoid outdated or superficial stock images that can undermine your message.
 Before selecting an image, **ask critical questions** to ensure it communicates the intended message and adds value.
-Don’t use placeholders that are merely decorative.
+Don't use placeholders that are merely decorative.

-Develop a **balanced approach** by asking yourself what emotion or message you want to convey and whether it’s best communicated through images, text, or both. **Practice minimalism** by keeping your messaging clear and concise, ensuring every word and image serves a purpose. **Avoid redundancy** – don’t describe what’s obvious in an image; instead, provide new insights or context.
+Develop a **balanced approach** by asking yourself what emotion or message you want to convey and whether it's best communicated through images, text, or both. **Practice minimalism** by keeping your messaging clear and concise, ensuring every word and image serves a purpose. **Avoid redundancy** – don't describe what's obvious in an image; instead, provide new insights or context.

 Ensure **text and visuals align** in tone, style, and message.
 When placing images side by side, maintain **consistency** in color, style, and resolution to avoid distractions.
 If images clash, insert a text slide between them. **Use comparisons intentionally** to highlight key differences or create a compelling story.

 To achieve **synergy**, make sure text and visuals complement each other: the text should clarify or enhance the image, and the image should bring the text to life. **Balance the strengths** of both – images for emotional impact and clarity, and text for detail and context.
 Focus on **quality over quantity**; a few well-chosen visuals are more powerful than many generic ones.
 Remember, **less is more** – avoid clutter to maintain clarity.

 Finally, **rehearse your presentation** and seek feedback from others.
 Critically evaluate if your visuals and text flow smoothly, reinforce your message, and engage your audience.
 By thoughtfully applying these principles, you can create presentations where visuals and text work together to deliver a **clear, engaging, and memorable message**.

+When choosing icons sets and deciding on image border radius, remember this:

+- Sharp edges give a sense of structure, conservatism, tradition, preciseness, professionalism, efficiency, harshness, seriousness.
+- Round edges give a sense of flexibility, creativity, modernity, innovation, casualness, softness, playfulness.

+You don't have to choose one or the other.
+See it as a spectrum.
+Depending on your brand, you can lean more towards one or the other, but after deciding on for example mostly sharp edges, choose 1 single border radius and 1 single icon set that gives that impression and stick to it.

 **🎯 RESULTS**